Skip to content

 cliq builder generate -m "Due diligence team that reads a data room from Google Drive, produces financial analysis, legal risk assessment, and a consolidated report, with a quality gate before delivery"

 That’s it.
 One sentence.
-The builder reads your intent, designs a workflow DAG, writes every role prompt, adds quality gates with real shell commands, wires up pull/push for external data, generates A2A metadata for discovery, validates the whole thing, and installs it — ready to run.
+The builder reads your intent, designs a workflow DAG, writes every role prompt, adds quality gates with real shell commands, wires up connectors for external data, generates A2A metadata for discovery, validates the whole thing, and writes it to your current directory — ready to run.

 Phases: 5